fgauna12/newsig-devops-workshop/lab-prerequisites.md

     - **Description:** - *(empty)*
     - **Visibility:** - Private

-Upon hitting **Create Project** Azure DevOps will create a new project for you.
+Hit **Create Project**.
+Azure DevOps will create this new project for you.
+Once complete let's look over what the platform offers before we move on to additional tasks.
-Congratuations!!
-You have just created your first Azure DevOps project, now lets explore all the platform has to offer.

-## Getting Familiar with your Project
+## Getting Familiar with the DevOps Portal
-Azure DevOps provides a wealth of management features, all available along the left hand side navigation.
-Let's briefly explore each of these
+Azure DevOps provides many features for managing the development of an application.
+Each of these features are made available in the left hand navigation bar, shown below/

 ![](/images/left_navigation.png)

 - **Overview** - This is the default landing page and supports a variety of dashboards for tracking progress.
 You can also add files to describe the project including Wiki pages for team knowledge sharing

 - **Boards** - This is where you will manage User Stories, Tasks, Bugs, etc. It is a complete planning and tracking platform for your project(s) capable of supporting Scrum, Agile, Kanban, and other methodologies